 Mental and Physical Health Resources

-Taking care of and paying attention to both your mental and physical health is important, especially because having a CLL/SLL diagnosis, or having a loved one diagnosed with chronic illness, can be an added challenge.
-The COVID-19 pandemic has only increased stressors that have led to anxiety, depression, and isolation.
-Below are some helpful resources and materials about this important topic.
+Taking care of and paying attention to your mental and physical health are important and having a CLL / SLL diagnosis or a loved one with this chronic illness can be an added challenge.
+The COVID-19 pandemic has only increased stressors that can lead to anxiety, depression, and isolation.
+Below are resources and materials on this important topic.

 Diet and Exercise